karllhughes/learn/_posts/2024-08-12-seo-strategies-and-best-practices-for-technical-audiences.md

 Meg agreed, emphasizing that keyword research should be driven by audience needs rather than relying solely on tools.

-Clients ask us all the time, 'Do you start with the keywords?
+> "Clients ask us all the time, 'Do you start with the keywords?
 Or do you start with the audience's needs?'
-You always start with what the audience wants, what the audience needs. – Meg Scarborough, CEO & Founder, Megawatt
+You always start with what the audience wants, what the audience needs." – Meg Scarborough, CEO & Founder, Megawatt

 ### Prioritize the Right Keywords